CaitlinSchaef/Random-Restaurant/README.md

 * $ `npm install`
 * $ `npm run dev`

+## to install axios
+* in terminal type "npm i axios" or "npm install axios"
+* in file you want to use it in: import axios from 'axios';

 ## production deploy to GitHub Pages
 ### initial setup
 * vite.config.js => change base to your GitHub repo name